Welcome to Children’s Montessori Day Care located in Whitby, Ontario. We offer enriched Montessori program in a safe and nurturing environment.

-The spontaneity of a child allows him/her to explore activities that help him/her achieve personal independence and also take care of his/her environment.
+Young children are attracted to activities that help them achieve personal independence and also take care of their environment.
 Materials in the practical life area allow children to practice routine day-today activities such as cutting, pouring, sweeping and washing a table.
-Children are trained to complete a task/activity, including putting away the material to its original location, prior to moving on to another.
-Repetition of such activities helps improve coordination, develop concentration and refinement of fine motor skills, which in turn will lay the foundation for academic exercises.
+The purpose of these activities is to develop concentration and attention to detail, completing each task and putting away all the materials prior to moving on to another activity.
+Repetition of such activities enables perfection, thus improving coordination and developing concentration.
+The skills developed through practical life exercises will lay the foundation for academic exercises.

-A child’s fascination with what his/her environment offers is availed to him/her in what the Montessori classroom categorizes as Sensorial materials which are designed to help the child explore the world through his/her senses.
-Each of the sensorial materials isolates a defining quality such as color, shape, texture, size, sound etc., which enable the child distinguish, categorize and refine their senses.
-The Sensorial Materials are largely self-correcting so the child can feel a sense of accomplishment in completing the exercise on his own, resulting in finding a sense of order in these materials and acquire a joy in the awareness of the prevalence of order in their environment, which eventually manifests within them to be seeking order by virtue of their nature, which has been nurtured by the Montessori classroom.
+Sensorial materials in the Montessori classroom are designed to help the child explore the world through their senses.
+Each of the Sensorial materials isolates one defining quality such as color, weight, shape, texture, size, sound and smell.
+The materials help children to distinguish, to categorize, and to relate new information to what they already know.
+The Sensorial Materials are largely self-correcting so the child can accomplish the exercise alone.
+Children find a sense of order in these materials and acquire a joy in learning that their environment has order.

 The Montessori mathematical materials isolate each concept and introduce it to the child in a concrete form using manipulative equipment.
 Children are first introduced to the numbers using the sandpaper numbers.
 Once they can recognize the numbers they are introduced to activities that teach them to associate each numerical symbol with the proper quantity.
 These exercises not only teach children to calculate, but they provide a deep understanding of how numbers function.
-Their understanding of concrete mathematical concepts and materials lead them to the abstract, providing them with a firm foundation in mathematical computations.
+They learn concrete mathematical concepts and the materials lead them to the abstract, so that their understanding has a firm foundation.
 The child progresses one step at a time to a more abstract understanding of the concepts of arithmetic including addition, multiplication, subtraction and division.

 Dr. Montessori believed that the evolution of language begins with the infant's unique capacity to absorb fragments of language which serve as a basis for development.
 Initially, children discover that sounds have meaning, and then they isolate the parts of speech.
 Finally, they grasp the use of sentences.
 The child between two and a half and six is in a sensitive period for language, and hence the constant assimilation of language results in a sudden expansion of vocabulary.